Dear readers of ADxS.org, please forgive the disruption.

 Ventral tegmentum.

-Diagnostic manuals (DSM, ICD) do not contain the totality of all symptoms that can occur in a disorder, but only those of them that distinguish a disorder particularly well from others.
-Diagnostic manuals are therefore only useful for diagnosis, but not for treatment of a disorder.
+Diagnostic manuals (DSM, ICD) do not contain the totality of all symptoms that can occur in a disorder, but only those that distinguish one disorder particularly well from others.
+Diagnostic manuals are therefore only useful for diagnosing a disorder, but not for treating it.

 Mild episode: 2 additional symptoms.